We are excited to tell you more about the co-op position for developing web applications in CSCF (Computer Science Computing Facility).

 - Within CSCF, you'll be working in the group for "Research and Special Projects".

-- We're hiring two co-ops, reporting to Daniel Allen, who is a technical manager and software developer.
+- We're hiring two co-ops, reporting to Daniel Allen and Isaac Morland, who are technical managers and software developers.

 - writing well-designed, testable, efficient code in one or more of (python, js, PHP) with SQL.